YoshiRulz/YoshiRulz.github.io/index.md

 [nlsh](https://github.com/YoshiRulz/nlsh) | An attempt to let Linux newbies use the shell without having to "memorize all those commands".
 May eventually be ported to Java (JTysh).
 [JTysh-NL](https://github.com/YoshiRulz/JTysh-NL) | See `nlsh`.

-And, of course, there's [this website](https://github.com/YoshiRulz/YoshiRulz.github.io).
+And, of course, there's [the website you're currently looking at](https://github.com/YoshiRulz/YoshiRulz.github.io).